Dolores Guerrero-Cruz: Peacemakers (1985)

 Guerrero-Cruz worked on Peacemakers from November 4 to the 7th of 1985.
 This piece was created through silkscreen printing.
 Organizations that helped funded this art piece include National Endowment for the Arts Visual Arts, California Arts Council, and Self-Help Graphics and Art where she was employed.
 According to the Online Archive of California, Guerrero-Cruz's piece depicts three Mexican-American children losing their heritage due to being raised in an Anglo-American society.
 In addition, the artwork also includes the need of peace and resolved hostilities in children in order to prevent future nuclear war.

 Mujeres Y Perros (1987)

 Guerrero-Cruz's image screen print was created in the year 1987.
-It can be found in the Self-Help Graphics and Arts Archive Collection apart of the University of California, Santa Barbara Department of Special Research Collections.
+It can be found in the Self-Help Graphics and Arts Archive Collection, a part of the University of California, Santa Barbara Department of Special Research Collections.
 A nude women is depicted laying on a blue bed in a gray room with her eyes closed, her arms across her forehead, and her legs crossed.
 Beside her, the window is wide open showing the landscape of a desert with cacti, a purple sky, an orange sun, and two howling, red dogs.
 According to Calisphere, an organization of University of California Libraries, themes relating to this painting include women nudity, usage of animals in art, Chicanx culture, and American culture.